cian-chambliss-personal/Whim/README.md

 Scalars are denoted by a '\*' following a number - this indicates  the numnber of items (in a test, this is assumed to be  minimum) / this is used for exchanges of item(s) for bartering in a game.

 Range testing of values is denoted by a ':' suffix, followed by optional number , followed by '>', followed by another optional number, of which there must be at least one number.
 If a number is missing, the comparison is assumed unconstrained that direction.
 If there are more than one range accepted, they will be separated with a logical or denoted by '||'.

+Immediately after the closing '\<' brace there can be a name of a goto action.

+Goto actions are prefixed with a '$' character, and can define loops.

+The '...' character can be used inside gotos to show the ansers defined at the containing context.

 # Prototype